myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

 LimePSB-RPCM board is designed to use Raspberry Pi CM4/5 as a host computer.
 Raspberry Pi CM4/5L version without eMMC Flash memory is also supported.
 Board to board connectors (J1 and J2) are used to connect CM4/5 to the LimePSB-RPCM board.
 Connector pinout, CM4 signals and schematic signal names are listed and described in Table 2.

-.. list-table:: Table 2.
+.. table:: Table 2.
 Raspberry Pi Compute Module 4 connector pinout

 +--------------+-------------------+---------------------------+----------------------------------------+
 | **CM4 Pin**  | **CM4 reference** | **Schematic signal name** | **Description[1]**                     |